gabrieldansereau/ms_downscaling_metawebs/README.md

 displayed higher interquantile ranges while ecoregions around the southern border displayed narrower ones ([@Fig:ecoregion_measures]C-D).
-All results shown are based on the first sampling strategy (option 1) mentioned in the Localized steps section, where species occurrence probabilities were taken as the mean value of the distribution (results for other sampling strategies are discussed in Supplementary Material).
+All results shown are based on the first sampling strategy (option 1) mentioned in the *Building site-level instances of the metaweb* section, where species occurrence probabilities were taken as the mean value of the distribution (results for other sampling strategies are discussed in Supplementary Material).

 ![(A-B) Example of a community measure (A, expected species richness) and a network one (B, expected number of links).
 Both measures are assembled from the